drbean/edit/tsailin/pasteur_perspective.md

 **2.4 Pasteurian orientation and departmental collective efficacy**

-Since Stokes (1997) proposed Pasteur's quadrant and the concept of use-inspired basic research, it suggests a new direction in which the integration of knowledge creation and knowledge utilization could create the societal and scientific values in a research agenda.
-Stokes (1997) exampled Louis Pasteur had promoted fundamental knowledge of microbiology and commercialized the knowledge into practice using for fermentation technology.
-It means that knowledge creation and knowledge utilization are not conflict but complement, and knowledge creation are the predominant of knowledge utilization (Etzkowitz, 1983; Shibayama, 2012).
-In developing Pasteurian orientation, the universities do not intend to compete or replace the role of industry sectors in technological development but facilitate the innovation with the advanced knowledge which delivers from scientific research (Etzkowitz, 1983, 2017).
-Moreover, Glenna et al. (2011) also consider that the scientific foundations and advancement of industrial technologies are likely to decline when the universities have not sufficient investment in pursuing research excellence.
-Therefore, this paper argues that university departments have to sustain the commitment to knowledge creation, then they may have an active development of knowledge utilization.
+Since Stokes (1997) proposed Pasteur's quadrant and the concept of use-inspired basic research, a new direction in science policy has been pursued, in which the integration of knowledge creation and knowledge utilization is seen to have value, creating both societal and scientific benefits from the one research agenda.
+Stokes (1997) took as his example Louis Pasteur, who had promoted fundamental knowledge in microbiology at the same time as he commercialized this knowledge into practice in fermentation technology.
+He showed that knowledge creation and knowledge utilization are not in conflict but complementary, even if knowledge creation predominates over knowledge utilization (Etzkowitz, 1983; Shibayama, 2012).
+In developing a Pasteurian orientation, the entrepreneurial university does not intend to compete with or replace industry in terms of technological development but facilitate innovation with the advanced knowledge which stems from scientific research (Etzkowitz, 1983, 2017).
+At the same time, Glenna et al. (2011) also consider that the scientific foundations and advancement of industrial technology are likely to decline if universities do not have sufficient investment to pursue research excellence.
+Therefore, this paper argues that university departments have to sustain the commitment to knowledge creation, and that then they may foster active development of knowledge utilization.
 Thus:

 > *Hypothesis 3：The knowledge creation orientation of university